folio-org/okapi/doc/guide.md

 deployment and, as such, it would be entirely possible to integrate a third party web service (e.g. the API of a publicly accessible Internet server) as an Okapi module.
-That is, assuming the endpoint style and versioning semantics are a close match for what is required in Okapi.
+That is, assuming the endpoint style and versioning semantics are a close match for what is required in Okapi, and a suitable module descriptor can be written to describe it.

 Okapi, however, includes additional services (for service deployment and discovery) that allows to actually execute, run and monitor services natively